 The protests hit their peak in December, during the Islamic month of Muharram.
 It’s believed that upwards of 10 percent of the Iranian population turned out on Ashura (December 10 and 11) to demand the shah’s removal and the return of Khomeini, which according to people who study revolutions is a stunning figure that vastly exceeds what the French or Russian revolutions, for example, can boast.
 By this time the movement to oust the shah crossed nearly every Iranian social class apart from maybe the royals themselves, and while we won’t get into it here it’s important to note at this point that there was no particular reason to believe the revolution was inherently religious in nature.
 Though Khomeini was clearly the lodestone for the movement, many believed he would remain merely a symbolic figure and let the real work of shaping and governing Iran be done by secular politicians.
 Oops.

 The shah was done for as 1978 became 1979.
-In late December he cut a deal with National Front politician Shahpour Bakhtiar wherein Bakhtiar would take over as prime minister and the shah would go into a self-imposed exile, leaving a council in place to carry out royal duties.
+On December 7 he learned that the leaders of the US, UK, France, and West Germany were planning to meet in early January to discuss what to do about the crisis in Iran, and he assumed they were going to talk about how best to abandon him to the revolutionaries.
+Then reports began to trickle in that senior Iranian generals were starting to meet with opposition leaders, and that was probably the final straw.
+In late December, the shah cut a deal with National Front politician Shahpour Bakhtiar wherein Bakhtiar would take over as prime minister and the shah would go into a self-imposed exile, leaving a council in place to carry out royal duties.
 This happened on January 16, but Bakhtiar was basically dead on arrival with the Iranian public, who perceived him not as an opposition leader who’d been handed power by the hated outgoing ruler but as the shah’s last prime minister and conduit for remaining in power.
+The chair of the new royal council, meanwhile, hopped a flight to France and presented his resignation to Khomeini.

 Bakhtiar invited Khomeini to return, and it quickly became apparent that not only was Bakhtiar’s term as PM going to be extremely short-lived, but that Khomeini had no intention of letting anybody else control Iran’s destiny.
 Khomeini set up his own Iranian government, under Mehdi Bazargan, on February 5, and violence ensued.
 The Iranian military, under Bakhtiar’s control, battled a cacophony of rebels including street protesters, leftist guerrilla fighters, and elements of the Iranian military that defected over to the Khomeini/Bazargan side.
 The rebels clearly had the upper hand, and so to avoid additional bloodshed the Iranian military declared itself politically neutral on February 11, effectively surrendering to Khomeini’s forces.
 One phase of the revolution was over, but there was much more to come over the next several months.